 Notes: Some farms produce more than one type of crop and are included under multiple categories.

-(D) represents that data was withheld so that the sales of individual farms would not be disclosed.
-Source: USDA 2009.
+Source: U.S. Department of Agriculture 2009.

-Tinian has the lowest monetary level of agricultural production of the three islands.
+Tinian has the lowest level of agricultural production of the three islands.
 Livestock farms are more numerous than other types of farms and account for 30% of the value of agricultural production.
-Vegetable/melon farms and fruits/nuts farms also each account for about 30% of the value of production on Tinian.
+Vegetables/Melons farms and Fruits/Nuts farms also each account for about 30% of the value of production on Tinian.